-- (A) Master Credit Facility with sub-limits of \$ 1.5 billion for PSEG and \$ 1.25 billion for PSEG Power; sub-limits can be adjusted pursuant to the terms of the Master Credit Facility agreement.
-The PSEG sub-limit includes a sustainability linked pricing based mechanism with potential increases or decreases, which are not expected to be material, depending on performance relative to targeted methane emission reductions. - (B) The primary use of PSEG's and PSE&G's credit facilities is to support their respective Commercial Paper Programs, under which as of September 30, 2023, PSEG had \$95 million outstanding at a weighted average interest rate of 5.46% and PSE&G had \$ 100 million outstanding at a weighted average interest rate of 5.49%. - (C) Amounts do not include uncommitted credit facilities or 364-day term loans.
+- (A) Master Credit Facility with sub-limits of \$1.5 billion for PSEG and \$1.25 billion for PSEG Power; sub-limits can be adjusted pursuant to the terms of the Master Credit Facility agreement.
+The PSEG sub-limit includes a sustainability linked pricing based mechanism with potential increases or decreases, which are not expected to be material, depending on performance relative to targeted methane emission reductions. - (B) The primary use of PSEG's and PSE&G's credit facilities is to support their respective Commercial Paper Programs, under which as of September 30, 2023 March 31, 2024, PSEG had \$95 million no outstanding commercial paper and PSE&G had \$25 million outstanding at a weighted average interest rate of 5.46% and PSE&G had \$100 million outstanding at a weighted average interest rate of 5.49% 5.45%. - (C) Amounts do not include uncommitted credit facilities or 364-day term loans.

-A subsidiary of PSEG Power has an uncommitted credit facility for \$ 150 million, which can be drawn to fund its cash collateral postings.
-As of September 30, 2023, there were no amounts outstanding under this facility.
+PSEG Power has an uncommitted credit facility for \$100 million, which can be utilized for letters of credit.
+A subsidiary of PSEG Power has an uncommitted credit facility for \$150 million, which can be drawn to fund its utilized for cash collateral postings.
+As of September 30, 2023 March 31, 2024, there were no amounts outstanding balances under this facility. these facilities.